 GAME SolarPRO Solar Pool Heater

 This is a very high-quality solar heater that can be used for your above ground pool.
-It has a distinctive curve in its design that helps maximize the sunlight it takes in.
+Its design has a distinctive curve that helps maximize the sunlight it takes in.
 It is also super durable and able to withstand extreme temperatures.

 This heater is best used for Intex and Bestway above ground pools.

 Electric Heat Pump

 Electric heat pumps are another very popular option because they are very efficient and heat the water quickly.
 Electric heaters need to be connected to power and pump in cold water and heat it by pumping the water into electric coils similar to a solar heater.

 The main difference between an electric heat pump and a solar heater is that an electric heater needs to be connected to power to work.